-Although GIP-Sofia is the direct service provider, the programme mobilises all resources that might assume a role in community support, including social and health care providers, municipal structures, governmental and other administrative institutions and also the immediate surroundings of the person.
+Although GIP-Sofia is the direct service provider, the programme mobilises all resources that might assume a role in the community support, including social and health care providers, municipal structures, governmental and other administrative institutions and also the immediate surroundings of the person.

-Achievements of the programme include a reduction of users' exposure to poverty and neglect, improved health conditions, and improved recognition and coordination by/between several actors.
+Achievements of the programme include reduction of users' exposure to poverty and neglect, improved health conditions, and improved recognition and coordination by/between a number of actors.

-This practice has proved able to fill the gap between health and social care, especially after hospital discharge, through active outreach work.
+This practice has proved able to fill in the gap between health and social care, especially after hospital discharge, through active outreach work.